kompanie-dev/reagenz/DOCUMENTATION.md

 If you want to handle the `change` event, you can use `$change="..."`, etc.
 Every event supported by [addEventListener()](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener) can be bound by using the $-prefix.

+Reagenz will also warn you if you are trying to connect an event attribute to a non-existing function, like the `$input` attribute does in the example below.

 ```js
 import { Component } from "@kompanie/reagenz";
 import { getCount } from "../store/test.selector.js";